umnovjp/WeatherReport/README.md

 ![image](https://user-images.githubusercontent.com/88174852/136720294-a1948725-77e7-4567-9dec-392f0bc18d31.png)
 I succeeded to create a solution to fix this problem.
 It works right now, but it will not wotk if temperature is > 100F.
 It was great experience.
 I learned the hard way that I need to think about every feature that I want to have from the beginning.
 Instead I added features as I wrote the code.
 It took much longer time than it should.
 I will be smarter in the future.
+And I would like to thank learning assistants.
+They were there for me when I got stuck.